ValueRaider/yfinance-cache/README.md

 ```python
 msft.history(interval="1d", max_age="1h", trigger_at_market_close=False, ...)
 ```
-`max_age` controls when to yodate cache.
+`max_age` controls when to update cache.
 If market is still open and `max_age` time has passed since last fetch, then today's cached price data will be refreshed.
-If `trigger_at_market_close`=True then refresh also triggered if market has closed since last fetch.
+If `trigger_at_market_close=True` then refresh also triggered if market has closed since last fetch.
 Must be `Timedelta` or equivalent `str`, defaults to half of interval.

 #### Adjusting price
 Price can be adjusted for stock splits, dividends, or both.